 Additional Tips and Tricks

-PCMag also gives you a great overview on how to improve WiFi reception, but we’d also like to mention some of the most important details:
+PCMag also gives you a great overview of how to improve WiFi reception, but we’d also like to mention some of the most important details:

 - Keep the router in a clear area and in the middle of your room, if possible.
 While under your desk may be convenient, it starts weakening the signal before it’s barely left the first room!

-If you are on a Mac, you may also read this Mac tip we put together sharing a number of ways on how to speed up your Mac Internet.
+If you are on a Mac, we also put together sharing a number of ways on how to speed up your Mac Internet.

 Whether you’re fixing spotty coverage of your gaming room or simply widening the area that you already have, WiFi range boosters are a cheaper option than buying a whole new router and do just as well, if not better.

-Do you already have a preferred extender for your PS4 or Xbox One?
+Do you already have a preferred Wifi booster for your PS4 or Xbox One?
 Tell us about it in the comments below!